-Due to the early stage of reporting, and the impact of COVID-19 and other commercial challenges, reporting from Operators has been limited during the first quarter of 2020.
+Due to the early stage of reporting, and the impact of COVID-19 and other commercial challenges, reporting from Operators has been limited during the first half of 2020.
 It is intended that standardized reporting of performance metrics will be undertaken in due course.
-The following provides a narrative summary of the performance of key Africa Oil Corp. projects in Nigeria and Kenya.
+Performance of key Company projects in Nigeria and Kenya are:

-In Nigeria, Prime reports that no material HSSE incidents have occurred during the first quarter of 2020.
-Flare volumes are in line with the plan for 2020.

-In Kenya, in-field and EOPS activities are currently suspended.
+- In Nigeria, Prime reports that no material HSSE incidents have occurred during the first half of 2020.
+Flare volumes are in line with the plan for 2020. - In Kenya, in-field and EOPS activities are currently suspended.
 Activities are focused on office-based planning actions.